annleefores/cruddur/journal/week0.md

 ![gitpod config](media/week0/gitpod-config.png)

-- Now every time gitpod workspace is booted up it will auto install AWS CLI and use the saved env variables
+- When the gitpod workspace boots up, it will automatically install AWS CLI and use the previously saved environment variables.

 ![gitpod env variables](media/week0/gitpod-variables.png)

-- When AWS command is run, it will output data specific to our account as shown below
+- When we run the AWS command, it will output data specific to our account, as shown below.

 ```
 gitpod /workspace/aws $ aws sts get-caller-identity